 Ellie Irons is an artist and educator based in Brooklyn, NY.
 She works in a variety of media, from walks to WIFI, to reveal how human and nonhuman lives intertwine with other earth systems.
 Recently she has been in residence at the Rocky Mountain Biological Laboratory, the Headlands Center and the SVA Nature Lab.
 Her work has been part of recent group exhibitions exploring contemporary environmental issues, including Social Ecologies, Emergent Ecologies, and the ongoing Chance Ecologies project.
 Recent exhibition venues include The Queens Museum, Arsenal Gallery in Central Park, Pratt Manhattan Gallery and William Paterson University.
 Her writing has appeared in Temporary Art Review, The Brooklyn Rail and Landscape Architecture Futures.
 She is a 2015 NYFA Fellowship recipient and a 2015 Turbulence Commission grantee.
 Irons teaches part time at Brown University.
 She studied Environmental Science and Art at Scripps College and received her MFA from Hunter College, CUNY.

 Christopher Lee Kennedy is an artist and educator who creates site-specific projects that examine conventional notions of ‘Nature’, interspecies agency and biocultural collaboration.
 With a background in environmental engineering, Kennedy re-imagines field science techniques and new forms of storytelling to develop embodied research, installations, sculptures, and publications to recontextualize social-ecological systems.
-Kennedy was born in Ocean County, New Jersey and currently lives and works in Brooklyn, NY.
 Kennedy has worked collaboratively on projects shown at the Philadelphia Academy of Fine Arts, the North Carolina Museum of Art, the Southeastern Center for Contemporary Art, the Levine Museum of the New South, Hudson Valley Center for Contemporary Art, the Ackland Art Museum and the Queens Museum.
-He is currently a Lecturer in Sustainable Systems at The New School) and lecturer in the Parsons School of Design.
+Kennedy was born in Ocean County, New Jersey and currently lives and works in Brooklyn, NY where he is a Lecturer in Sustainable Systems at The New School) and lecturer in the Parsons School of Design.